Updated: Mar 7, 2021

 I‘ve spent my life being a people pleaser.
 I used to think it would make people like me, appreciate me, and make me happy.
 It’s taken me some mighty hard lessons to learn that pleasing anyone other than myself gets me nothing.
-This decade, this girl is working on being who I want to be and who I was created to be.
+This decade, this girl is working on being who I want to be, and who I was created to be.
 It’s about sharing my talents, my gifts, my desires to help people, and my desire to make this world a better place.
 If you like me in this process, that’s a wonderful thing because I do appreciate friendship, kindness and love.
 However, if you don’t like me, my beliefs, my creations or whatever is going on around me then let’s just leave it at that and I’m good.
-I would ask that you just leave my space.
 There is a lot of real estate in this world.
-I don’t need to share my real estate with the haters and I won’t change to make someone else happy.
+I don’t need to share my real estate with the haters, and I won’t change to make someone else happy.
 That has been a great lesson from the past.
-The creation of Sweet Basil Life is about making the world a better place.
-Sharing recipes, photos, techniques, and more (that’s just the beginning) is the plan for now and the future.
+The creation of Sweet Basil Life is about making the world a better place ~ sharing recipes, photos, techniques, and more (that’s just the beginning) is the plan for now and the future.
 This site is built with love not judgement, not fear, and not trying to please the world.
 I’ll share my love and my space but you won’t find hate here.
 The fact that I can put this into print and press publish is an amazing thing.
 In my past, my fear of offending anyone would stop me from moving forward.
 Wow, I can now press play and move on happily.

 Creating this blog and business are therapy for me.
 While I am

 striving to heal myself, I am also striving to heal a little pocket

 of this world.
 I’ve spent a lifetime learning how to create things.
 I learned woodworking, gardening, antiquing, really

 living from my Dad.
 I learned organization, a love of books,

 and many other things from my Mom.
 My Granny, as I said earlier, taught me unconditional love.
 She also taught me about